 Looking to learn more about how Freemasonry works in different cultures and regions across the world?

-We’ve recently been taking a closer look at the past, present, and future of Freemasonry around the world.
+We’ve recently been taking a closer look at the past, present, and future of Freemasonry around the world and in different cultures.

-In this article, we will be covering the history of Freemasonry in Hindu countries, seeing how it came to be, how it is today and what the future might hold.
+In this article, we will be covering the history of Freemasonry in Hindu countries, specifically looking at how it came to be, how it is today, and what the future might hold.

 The History of Freemasonry & the Hindu Religion